Verge-Aero/ci-github-share-data-between-jobs/README.md

 # Inputs
 There's a `path_list` and a `name_list` which are related to each other.

 The inputs are strings which contain a list of paths to the files you want to save.
-The list is encoded using space delimiters.
+The list is encoded using space delimiters (ie `a b c d`).

 There's an input name_list which should be renamed as a "key_list".
 These keys dictate the key under which the corresponding file will be stored.

 # Usage